SynBioHub/api-docs/source/index.html.md

 `POST <URI>/updateMutableNotes`

-Edit the mutable notes of a part.
+Edit the mutable notes of an object.

 ## Edit Mutable Source

 `POST <URI>/updateMutableSource`

-Edit the mutable source of a part.
+Edit the mutable source of an object.

 ## Edit Citations

 `POST <URI>/updateCitations`

-Edit the citations of a part.
+Edit the citations of an object.

 # Attachment Endpoints